-- iv.
-Serve as liaison between the independent directors and the Chairman and/or Chief Executive Officer on sensitive matters. - v.
+- i.
+Preside at meetings of independent directors. - ii.
+If the Chair is not present, preside at Board meetings and executive sessions of the Board. - iii.
+Provide input to the CEO and Chair with respect to the agenda and schedule for board meetings, as appropriate. - iv.
+Serve as liaison between the independent directors and the Chair and/or Chief Executive Officer on sensitive matters. - v.
 Be available for consultation and communication with major stockholders upon request. - vi.
-Call executive sessions of the Board and independent or non-management directors. - vii.
+Call meetings of the independent directors. - vii.
 Serve as designated review director for stakeholder communications.